godotengine/godot-website/collections/_article/godot-showcase-dogwalk.md

 <strong class="julien">Julien:</strong>
 Nothing that couldn’t be added manually or fixed with workarounds.
 With one of the main gameplay and visual elements being the leash, sadly there was no Line3D node.
 But luckily the community had a [handy plugin](https://github.com/CozyCubeGames/godot-lines-and-trails-3d ) to immediately fill in that gap.
-We also ran into some limitations with our animation system, but that [will be fixed in the upcoming release](https://github.com/godotengine/godot/pull/102398#issuecomment-2949711987).
+We also ran into some limitations with our animation system, but that [will be fixed in the upcoming 4.5 release](https://github.com/godotengine/godot/pull/102398#issuecomment-2949711987).

 ![](/assets/showcase/dogwalk/dogwalk-4.jpg)

 ---

-Thank you very much Julien and Simon for taking the time to answer our questions, and looking forward to see what you do next with Godot!
+Thank you very much Julien and Simon for taking the time to answer our questions, and we look forward to see what you do next with Godot!

 If you want to play Dogwalk, it is free and already out on [Steam](https://store.steampowered.com/app/3775050/DOGWALK/), and [Itch.io](https://blenderstudio.itch.io/dogwalk).
-Make sure to get the supporter DLC on Steam, donate via Itch, or subscribe to Blender Studio if you are interested in seeing more of this kind of projects in the future.
+Make sure to get the supporter DLC on Steam, donate via Itch, or subscribe to Blender Studio if you are interested in seeing more projects like this in the future.